jahid-razan/Dashboards/README.md

         product sales in the last 42 days and year, average sales of the product in the last 7 days, 42 days and last year, category, root category, supplier etc.

-     * Also, get the quantity of Ordered, Confirm, Backorder, Received quantities per product
+     * Also, get the Ordered, Confirm, Backorder, Received quantities per product

  **4-Step 4**: Calculation steps in SQL: